Deficiency zero for random reaction networks under a stochastic block model framework: Reaction networks

 \begin{remark} It is common to assume, and we shall do so throughout, that each species of a given reaction network appears with a positive coefficient in at least one complex, and each complex takes part in at least one reaction (as either a source or a product complex).
 Thus, a reaction network $\{\S,\C,\Re\}$ is fully specified if we know $\Re$.
 In this case, we call $\S$ and $\C$ the set of species and the set of complexes \emph{associated with} $\Re$. \end{remark}

-To each reaction network $\{\mathcal{S,C,R}\}$, there is a unique directed graph constructed as follows.
-The vertices of the graph are the complexes.
-A directed edge is placed from $y$ to $y'$ if and only if $y \to y' \in \mathcal{R}$.
-Each connected component of the graph is called a \textit{linkage class}.
-We denote by $\ell$ the number of linkage class.
+To each reaction network $\{\mathcal{S,C,R}\}$, there is a unique directed graph constructed in the obvious manner: the vertices of the graph are given by $\C$ and a directed edge is placed from $y$ to $y'$ if and only if $y \to y' \in \mathcal{R}$.
+Figure \ref{figure1} is an example of such a graph.
+We denote by $\ell$ the number of connected components of the graph.
+Note that by definition the directed graph associated to a reaction network contains only vertices corresponding to elements in $\C$ involved in some reaction, i.e., the degree of all vertices is at least 1 and so isolated vertices are not present in the associated network.

+\begin{remark} Note that since each connected component must consist of at least two vertices, we have the bound $\ell \le \frac{|\mathcal{C}|}{2}$. \end{remark}